pierresendorek/pierresendorek.github.io/README.md

 ## My personal projects

-See my [github repositories](https://github.com/pierresendorek?tab=repositories) to have an overview of all my projects.
+See my [github repositories](https://github.com/pierresendorek?tab=repositories) to have an overview of many of my projects.

 ---
 ### Voice converter (2017)